ark-us/wasmx/README.md

 This is the most flexible blockchain engine with 90% WASM modules and 10% Golang host.

 Core contracts were written in AssemblyScript, and the consensus protocols are FSM diagrams that are INTERPRETED by an FSM interpreter (also in AssemblyScript).

-Current speed of execution bottleneck is JSON encoding/decoding for AssemblyScript (this may be improved by newer `json-as` versions once it achieves feature parity with the old version).
-Nonetheless, speed can be greatly improved contract by contract, now that a functional implementation exists.
-And a Tinygo implementation of the core contracts has already been started.
+UPDATE: now the FSM interpreter was ported to Tinygo.
+We will soon have all the core contracts in both AssemblyScript and Tinygo, to compare performances.

+Each core contract can be upgraded idependently.
+We want to ultimately have everything as WASM, around a small Golang core.

+Block production speed is 0.5s using our TendermintP2P consensus algorithm, set with timeouts at 0s, for one validator.
+Pretty fast for such a flexible system.

 This is a self-funded effort: one lead software architect [@ctzurcanu](https://github.com/ctzurcanu), and one everything software engineer [@loredanacirstea](https://github.com/loredanacirstea).